PTO & Final Paycheck Calculators

 Frequently Asked Questions

-Multiply unused PTO hours by the hourly rate that applies to the payout.
+Multiply unused PTO hours by the hourly rate used for payout.
+If your balance is in days, convert days to hours first.
 For salary workers, this calculator estimates an hourly rate by dividing annual salary by 2,080.

 Is PTO payout taxed?

-PTO payout is commonly treated as taxable wages, but actual withholding depends on payroll setup, tax forms, and deductions.
-The tax field is only an estimate.
+PTO payout is commonly treated as taxable wages, but actual withholding depends on payroll setup, federal and state tax rules, tax forms, and deductions.
+Use the withholding field only as a rough estimate.

 What should I check before trusting the PTO estimate?